 I’ll be honest, the main reason we bought an instant pot was for beans.
-I know, you can make anything in an instant pot, but all I wanted was to be able to take dry beans from the pantry and have them on the table as quick as possible.
-We’ve tried making out own canned beans using a pressure canner, but it’s not quite the same as dry, shelf stable beans to dinner in under an hour.
+I know, you can make anything in an instant pot, but all I wanted was to be able to take dry beans from the pantry and have them on the table as quickly as possible.
+We’ve tried making our own canned beans using a pressure canner, but it’s not quite the same as dry, shelf-stable beans to dinner in under an hour.

 Great Northern Beans are a staple in soups and stews, and they’re the main ingredient in my easy cassoulet.
 If you use canned beans, they’re flavorless.
 But simple great northern beans cooked in homemade bone broth adds a richness that’s hard to get any other way.

 Some recipes will tell you to add the salt and seasonings after cooking the beans.
 I disagree.